 In certain circumstances, the dean of student success may impose an interim suspension prior to the completion of the investigation.
 Interim suspension may be imposed:

 During interim suspension, the student will be denied access to the campus (including classes) and/or all other college activities or privileges for which the student might otherwise be eligible.
 The student will be notified of the interim suspension by certified mail.
+Additionally, the interim suspension may be effective immediately by verbal notice from the Dean of Student Success (or designee) with a letter by certified mail to follow.

 The dean of student success (or designee), student conduct committee or the vice president for academic and student affairs may impose any one or a combination of the following nondisciplinary or disciplinary sanctions for violation of the student code of conduct: